great-expectations/great_expectations/docs/tutorials/getting_started/pick_your_deployment_pattern.rst

 Triggering validation
 ---------------------

-#FIXME: Need better words here.

-As we saw in the previous step of the tutorial, the basic Great Expectations deployment allows you to trigger validation from a notebook.
-This is great for getting started, but not usually the approach you

-There are two primary paths
+There are two primary paths to validate data

 * :ref:`How to create a new Checkpoint`
 * :ref:`How to add validations, data, or suites to a Checkpoint`
-* :ref:`How to run a checkpoint in Airflow`
+* :ref:`How to run a Checkpoint in Airflow`
-* :ref:`How to run a checkpoint in python`
+* :ref:`How to run a Checkpoint in python`
-* :ref:`How to run a checkpoint in terminal`
+* :ref:`How to run a Checkpoint in terminal`
+* :ref:`How to validate data without a Checkpoint`

 Conclusion
 ----------